 A community leader in the Eritrean asylum-seeker community.
 Teclit and number of other activists established in previous years to establish a group which acted to empower Eritrean asylum-seekers in Israel and inform them of their rights.
 He joined the organization in 2018 as a community activist.
 Teclit is an important contact between the asylum-seeker community and the Israeli public.

 Guli is our Education Assistant at ARDC.
 Guli started volunteering with the community at the age of 13, when he coordinated a tutoring program where gifted high school students taught asylum seeker children Hebrew.
 Since than, he became an activist in various movements.
 Guli was born in Tel-Aviv, but spent periods of his childhood in Germany and in England.
 He is a graduate of the gifted class of Ironi D, and before he joined the ARDC in 2018 he was a journalist at Galei Tzahal, where he produced and edited programs about Africa.
-He is about to finish his BA in political science and international relations.
+He recently finished his BA in political science and international relations.

 Allison Sheehan originally hails from Columbia, South Carolina in the United States, and has lived in Israel for 7 years.
 Allison obtained her Bachelor’s degree from Wofford College where she studied Literature, with a focus on Literature from Genocide.
 She completed her Masters in International Community Development at The Hebrew University of Jerusalem, and has experience working in Education and Economic Development in Israel, Palestine, Kenya, Nigeria, and Vietnam.
 Currently, she is the Impacts Manager at ARDC, and enjoys seeing ARDC grow and evolve to offer exciting educational opportunities for the community.